DroneTales/VideoDoorbell/README.md

 ## HomeBridge setup

-In this chapter you will find a detailed instructions on how to setup your HomeBridge to work with this device.
+In this chapter, you will find detailed instructions on how to set up your HomeBridge to work with this device.

 ### Setting up the MQTT broker

-Connect to your HomeBridge device using SSH and execute the following commands:
+Connect to your HomeBridge device using SSH, and execute the following commands:

 `sudo apt-get update`
 `sudo apt-get upgrade`